How To Tell If My Guppy Is Pregnant?

 Coloration Changes

 In addition to the gravid spot, some pregnant guppies may show changes in overall coloration.
+Though, changing body color is very rare in most cases, the best indicator are always darkened Gravid Spot aswell as the Boxy shape

-Interaction with Other Fish
+Less Interaction with Other Fish

 Pregnant guppies may also become more reclusive or aggressive towards other fish.
 This change in behavior is typically a protective measure, as the pregnant guppy instinctively seeks to safeguard herself and her unborn fry from potential threats.

-A personal trick from raising guppy myself: You can also just seperate a female guppy that's about to give birth in a container without breeder box set up.
-Keep her well fed and she won't eat any of her fry when she pops.
+A personal trick from raising guppy myself: You can also just seperate a female guppy that’s about to give birth in a container without breeder box set up.
+Keep her well fed and she won’t eat any of her fry when she pops.
+After the drop, the mom may need some time to recover.
+Always change the water after giving birth, giving birth will posion the water.

 Stages of Guppy Pregnancy

 Guppy pregnancy typically lasts between 21 to 30 days, though this can vary depending on water conditions, temperature, and the individual fish.
 The pregnancy can be divided into distinct stages, each characterized by specific physical and behavioral changes.
+Observing these changes helps you monitor the health and progress of your pregnant fish.

 In the early stages, you might notice a slight swelling of the abdomen and the faint development of the gravid spot.
 During this time, the guppy will continue to behave normally, with no significant changes in her routine.